firebadnofire/tunnel-guard/README.md

 An installation of [Go](https://go.dev/dl/) is **required**

+By default, the program will check SSH tunnels every 15 minutes.
+You can change this check interval with the `-m` flag.
+Eg: `tunnel-guard -m 1` for every minute.
+Decimals are also accepted.

 This project is licensed under the GNU Affero General Public License, version 3 (AGPLv3) license.
 To view what rights are granted/limited, please see [the project license file](https://codeberg.org/firebadnofire/tunnel-guard/src/branch/main/LICENSE) or the [license rights file](https://codeberg.org/firebadnofire/tunnel-guard/src/branch/main/LICENSE-rights.md)

 Included is a script called `tg-add-ssh-key` and it's syntax is as follows: